observeinc/terraform-provider-observe/docs/data-sources/monitor.md

 Read-Only:

 - `alias` (String) The stage alias is the label by which subsequent stages can refer to the results of this stage.
 - `input` (String) The stage input defines what input should be used as a starting point for the stage pipeline.
 It must refer to a label contained in `inputs`, or a previous stage `alias`.
-The stage input can be omitted if a dataset has a single input.
+The stage input can be omitted if `inputs` contains a single element.
 - `pipeline` (String) An OPAL snippet defining a transformation on the selected input.